Paddlepop25/trent-project1-lulu-website/README.md

 Additionally, Google Chrome Devtools was used throughout the project to view this website on a number of mobile, tablet, laptop and desktop devices to ensure compatibility and responsiveness.
 Simulated devices include Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5 / SE, iPhone 6/7/8, iPhone 6/7/8 plus, iPhone X, iPad, and iPad Pro.

-All links will open in a new tab using 'target="_blank"' All links have been manually tested to ensure that they are pointing to the correct destination.
+All links will open in a new tab having used `target="_blank"` for each 'a tag.'
+They have been manually tested in each browser to ensure that they point to the correct destination.
+In cases where the links are related to ficticious information such as booking tour tickets for a Asian tour, the user is directed to Lulu's official [website](https://www.luluofficial.com/).

+The form's two inputs are required to be filled up, else an error message will show for each.
+This was achieved by adding a `required` field in the `input` tag of the form in the `index.html` form.

 ## Deployment ##
-This website was created using Visual Studio Code with BASH.
-Git was used for version control and [Github]((https://github.com)) hosts the repository for all commits.
+Git was used for version control and [Github]((https://github.com)) hosts the repository for all commits

-Please click on [Lulu | Once In A Lifetime](https://paddlepop25.github.io/trent-project1-lulu-website/) to find the deployed  website, using Github pages
+Please click on [Lulu | Once In A Lifetime](https://paddlepop25.github.io/trent-project1-lulu-website/) to find the deployed  website, using Github pages.
+The pages will automatically be updated upon new commits to the master branch

 ### How to save the project to a local computer ###
 These are steps to follow if you would like to run this code locally:

+#### Download ####
-1. Download the code from the Github repository at [https://github.com/Paddlepop25/trent-project1-lulu-website](https://github.com/Paddlepop25/trent-project1-lulu-website).
+1. Download this repository from the Github repository from [https://github.com/Paddlepop25/trent-project1-lulu-website](https://github.com/Paddlepop25/trent-project1-lulu-website)
 2. At the right hand side, click on green button *Clone or download* then *Download ZIP*.
-The repository will automatically be downloaded into a ZIP folder on your computer.
+The repository will automatically be downloaded into a ZIP folder on your computer
-3. Uncompress the ZIP folder.
+3. Uncompress the ZIP folder
 4. Double click on the HTML file to open with the default browser of your computer or right click on the HTML file to choose a preferred browser
 5. The rest of the files are available if you would like to make changes to the website according to your liking

+#### Clone ####
+1. Clone this repository from the Github repository from [https://github.com/Paddlepop25/trent-project1-lulu-website](https://github.com/Paddlepop25/trent-project1-lulu-website)
+2. At the right hand side, click on green button *Clone or download* then copy the URL shown in the input box
+3. In your IDE of choice, paste `git clone https://github.com/Paddlepop25/trent-project1-lulu-website.git` into your terminal.
+4. This repository will automatically be cloned into a folder on your computer
+5. To break the connection with this Github repository, enter `git remote rm origin` into your terminal

 ## Credits ##
+Many of the sections describing Lulu were taken from [wikipedia](https://en.wikipedia.org/wiki/Lulu_(singer))

 ### Codes ###
 * Making the CDs spin on hover from [stackoverflow](https://stackoverflow.com/questions/23695090/spin-or-rotate-an-image-on-hover)
 * Embeded google map from [embedgooglemap](https://www.embedgooglemap.net/)
 * Scroll to the top button from [stackoverflow](https://stackoverflow.com/questions/51536384/how-to-animate-scrolling-to-top-of-page-using-javascript-no-jqueryasp)